djones2085/meal-prep-coordinator/README.md

 ### Shopping & Cooking Workflow 🟡
 - ✅ Basic shopping list data generation (ingredients and quantities in mealCycle doc) - *Superseded by enhanced generation in Recipe Management.
 This item refers to the new structured list.*
-- ✅ **Measurement Conversion for Shopping Lists:** Implemented robust measurement conversion for ingredients during shopping list generation using the `convert-units` npm package.
+- ✅ **Measurement Conversion for Shopping Lists & Recipe Display:** Implemented robust measurement conversion for ingredients using the `convert-units` npm package.
 This includes:
     - Leveraging `convert-units` for comprehensive conversion ratios and standardized unit strings.
     - Handling non-convertible units gracefully (as supported by the library or by custom logic around it).
     - Integrating the `convert-units` library into the backend Cloud Function (`_performAggregation`) to store aggregated quantities with practical units (e.g., 96 tsp becomes 2 cups), while retaining original values for reference. *Successfully deployed.*
     - Updating frontend components (`ShopperShoppingListPage.jsx`, `AdminShoppingList.jsx`) to display simplified units/quantities correctly, with an option to view original values.
+    - ✅ `RecipeDetailPage.jsx` now also uses `convert-units` to display intelligently converted ingredient units when adjusting recipe yield, preferring common kitchen units.
     - Relying on the thorough testing of the `convert-units` library.
 - ✅ Shopping list: Admin approval step - *Backend function `handleApproveShoppingList` in `MealCycleManagementPage.jsx` used by `AdminShoppingList.jsx` component.*
 - ✅ Shopping list: Editable by admin/shopper - *'On hand' quantities can be edited after list approval.*